xvrh/flutterware/README.md

 ### Test visualizer

+**screenshots**

-A new kind of testing built on top of the standard `flutter_test` framework:
+A new kind of testing built on top of the standard `flutter_test` framework.

 - Screenshot every step of your test
-- Hot-reload the test instantly (~1s) after any change
+- Hot-reload a test instantly (~1s) after any change
-- Preview your app with all screen sizes and in all languages
+- Preview your app at any screen size and in all languages
-- Easy to write tests that exercise the whole app
+- Easier to write tests that exercise the whole app
+- Deploy the tests as a Web page for an internal documentation of the app.

+**more screenshots** (code => result)
+*Link to the gallery compiled*

 ### Dependency manager

 Overview of your dependencies to monitor the quality.

 - See Pub & GitHub scores
-- Run `pub upgrade` and preview all changelogs.
+- Run `pub upgrade` and preview all changelogs

 ### App icon change

+Quickly replace your app's launcher icon.

 ### More tools to come...